Lizalise504/Coding-Dojo/README.md

 # Hello World

-This is a readme for our first project!
+This is a readme for our first project! here's a link https://lizalise504.github.io/Coding-Dojo/